 By now I was in grade school.
 I was the really poor kid, and was a loner.
 I remember hiding at recess from the bullies.
 After school one day, one of them pushed me down.
 I grabbed a big rock (it seemed big to me at the time), and smashed his bike.
 Then I ran home as fast as I could—terrified, but feeling vindicated.

 When I was about nine, we moved to a tiny town in Montana called Marion.
 We were really poor.
 In fact, I remember one time finding a dime on the road.
 I went home and showed my mom, and she sent me down to the little town store, where I bought one of those Atomic Fireballs.
 I brought it home, and we broke it apart and shared it.
-At one time we lived for a while in a tent in the forest.
+At one time we lived in a tent in the forest.
 I remember once my mom brought home a box of Bisquick mix that was about a quarter full.
 My step brothers and I mixed it all up and were preparing to cook it on our propane stove, but we never got that far.
 We ended up just sitting around the tin bowl scooping it out with our hands and licking it off our fingers.

 Our dad worked on an oil rig, and he was always gone.
 But he’d come home on paydays, and would drink a lot.
 He was a mean drunk, and in time, my mom left him too.

 We moved into a little tiny trailer, where we got really poor.
-We couldn’t afford my older sister anymore, so she went to live with my grandma.
+We couldn’t afford to support my older sister anymore, so she went to live with my grandma.
 The trailer didn’t have electricity, or running water.
 I remember not showering in the winter unless I could manage to stay at a friend’s house, so I’d go to school and would really stink.
 As you can imagine, I was expertly avoided.
 In fact, my teacher got a little partition, put it in the back of the room, and put a desk in it.
 When I arrived in the morning, she would send me straight back to my little desk and close the partition around me, and I’d play with a few Lego bricks or a Matchbox car I brought in my pocket.

 One time, I walked in and my teacher made some comment about my clothes or my smell, and I simply hauled off and punched her.
 That got me suspended, which wasn’t good, because the one thing good about school was that they provided lunch.